CommonBond Private Student Loans

 The CommonBond approach to private student loans seems to be to make an alternative better than the Parent PLUS loans offered by the federal government.
 In some ways they are successful, but in other ways they fall short of what borrowers should expect.

 CommonBond offers private loans with 5, 10, and 15 year repayment terms.
 They offer both fixed-rate loans as well as variable-rate loans.
-Interest rates start at 2.93-8.77% APR on the variable-rate loan while the fixed-rate loan range is currently 5.50-9.67% APR.
-The APR factors in a 2% loan origination fee that we will discuss in a little more detail later.
+Interest rates start at 3.32-9.73% on the variable-rate loan while the fixed-rate loan range is currently 4.49-9.64%.
 There are no pre-payment fees associated with the loan.

 As far as repayment is concerned, borrowers have four options.
 They can deferment payment until they have been out of school for six months, they can make a fixed payment of $25 each month, they can make interest-only payments during school, or they can immediately begin repayment from the time they borrow the loan.

-Finally, CommonBond requires all applicants to apply with a co-signer.
+Finally, CommonBond requires all applicants to apply with a co-signer for undergraduate loans.
+MBA, Medical and Dental borrowers are eligible to apply without a co-signer, but then CommonBond will charge a 2% origination fee on the loan.
+Otherwise there is no origination fees.
 CommonBond does specify that the borrower is eligible to apply for a co-signer release after 2 years of on-time payments.

 Loan Origination Fees and APR